 However, users have been complaining of game audio not working in Windows 10 lately.
 We don’t know if it’s an issue with your system driver or the Steam game app.
 So, we will try a few fixes here to resolve the game audio issue.
 Let’s how to fix the issue.

-Method 1: Through Playback Settings
+Method 1: Through Sound control panel

 Step 2: In the Sound dialogue box, click on the Playback tab.
 Now, right-click on an empty area and check if both Show Disabled Devices and Show Connected Devices are checked.